Rhodes Scholarship ..........................................................deadlines vary by country, check with URAF

 The Harvard-UK Fellowship comprises 5 separate scholarships, listed below.
 Applicants may only submit one application for one plan of study.
 Applicants will be considered for all applicable funds.

 Henry Fellowship—supports one year of study at either Cambridge or Oxford University.
-Graduating seniors who are unmarried U.S. citizens are eligible.
+Graduating seniors of any nationality who are unmarried are eligible.

 Herchel Smith Harvard Scholarship (non-science) --This Herchel Smith Harvard Scholarship provides for a year of postgraduate study in any non-science field at Cambridge University, and may be continued for one or two years contingent on satisfactory degree progress.
 Graduating seniors of any nationality or alumni who have received their bachelor’s degree within the previous 2 years are eligible.